 Possible cause Action you can take Inadequate ventilation to the unit.
 Check that the ventilation grilles are not covered.
 Thermostat setting is too low.
 Set thermostat to a higher level.
 The condenser is heavily frosted.
 Check that the refrigerator door closes properly.
 Too much warm food has been stored within short period of time.
 Allow warm food to cool down before storage.
 The appliance has been running for only a short period of time.
 Check whether the cooling compartment works after approx. 4-5 hours.
 Ambient temperatures too high.
 Regularly remove ventilation grilles.
-Failure: The refrigerator does not co Possible cause ool in gas operation mode Action you can take Gas cylinder empty.
-Change gas cylinder.
-Is the upstream shut-off device open?
+Failure: The refrigerator does not co ol in gas operation mode Possible cause Action you can take Gas cylinder empty.
+Change gas cylinder. • Is the upstream shut-off device open?
 Open shut-off device.
 Air in the gas pipe?
 Switch off the appliance and start again.
 Repeat this procedure 3-4 times, if necessary.
-Failure: The refrigerator does not co ol in 12V operation Action you can take On-board fuse defective.
+Failure: The refrigerator does not co ol in 12V operation Possible cause Action you can take On-board fuse defective.
 Fit new fuse.
 On-board battery discharged.
 Check battery, charge it.

-Engine not running.
-Start engine.
-Heating element defective (please also refer to failure indication).
-Please inform the Dometic Customer Services.
+· Start engine.